atennapel/tinka/README.md

 ```
 todo:
 - add syntax for "data"
-- add data and desc to core and pure
+- add data to core and pure
+- add con and elim
 - update parser to allow annotation in let
 - insert skolems in check
 - add named holes